SWI-Prolog/packages-semweb/doc/rdfdb.md

         ).
   ==

-Now assume we want to write labels/2 that returns the number of distict labels of a resource:
+Now assume we want to write labels/2 that returns the number of distinct labels of a resource:

   ==